 Professor Sir Anthony E. Bottoms, F.B.A., recently retired as the Wolfson Professor of Criminology in the University.
 He is a Life Fellow.

-Professor Richard Hooley, Professor of Law, King's College, London and Fellow of Fitzwilliam College, is Director of Studies for LLM students.
+Mr Richard Hooley, Fellow of Fitzwilliam College, is Director of Studies for LLM students.
 He also supervises undergraduates in Contract Law and Commercial Law.
 His research interests are in the fields of commercial law and banking law, and he has published a number of student and practitioner books in these areas.

 The Law Tripos is divided into Part IA, taken at the end of the first year, Part IB which is normally taken at the end of the second year, and Part II, which is normally taken at the end of the third year (although students have the opportunity to defer Part II until their fourth year and spend their third year studying in France, Germany, Holland or Spain).
 Part IA candidates take all four papers in Group I (see below), in Part IB they offer five papers, normally chosen from Groups II and III, and for Part II either five papers from Groups III and IV, or four papers from these groups together with participation in a seminar course (subjects in recent years include: explanations of criminal behaviour, the family in society, sociology of law, problems in taxation law and policy, human rights, securities regulation and modern legal history) and a long essay on a topic chosen from those prescribed by the Faculty Board.